akostrik/stage_telegram_python/README.md

 Your account should have access to gpt-4 (a paying option)

-Note: Be careful not to publish your OpenAI connection token on the internet and not to transmit it to unknown people.
+Note: Be careful not to publish your OpenAI connection token on the internet and not to transmit it to unknown people

 <!-- TOC --><a name="telegram-configuration"></a>
 ## Telegram configuration